ilyaevseev/whitesource-fs-agent-dpkg/README.md

 ### How to build package and send it to Launchpad.net:

-* apt-get install git dpkg-dev debhelper
+* apt-get install git dpkg-dev debhelper dput

 * Setup your public GPG key that's registered in Launchpad
    * Create new key: `gpg --gen-key`